Meet Our Team:

 Emily Taylor is a Psychology major and Neuroscience minor at the College of the Holy Cross in Worcester, MA.
 At Holy Cross, Emily is an intern for the Donelan Office of Community-Based learning, where she is able to engage with several community partners and volunteer with local schools such as Worcester East and Woodland Academy.
 As a member of the College Honors Program, she is planning to write her thesis on opioid use disorders.
 Emily is passionate about increasing accessibility and equity in education, healthcare, and human services, and she is currently planning to specialize as a pediatric Speech-Language Pathologist.
 She is from Hopkinton, MA, where she currently lives with her parents, her older brother, and their black lab.
 Read More.

-Olivia Fenty is a Psychology major and Africana Studies concentrator at the College of the Holy Cross.
-Aside from this, Olivia is the creative director of an initiative for Black femmes called the Chocolate Project.
+Olivia Fenty is a graduate of the College of the Holy Cross who majored in Psychology, with an Africana Studies concentration.
+Olivia is the creative director of an initiative for Black femmes called the Chocolate Project.
 Since founding this initiative, she has curated bonding and artistic spaces to promote healing and empowerment in the Black femme community.
 Olivia is passionate about addressing the impact racism and discrimination have on people of color’s mental well-being through culturally informed therapy.
 She is planning to be a clinical psychologist.
 Olivia is from Cambridge, MA, but currently lives with her mom and four siblings in Fitchburg, MA.
 Read More.